nextflow-io/nextflow/docs/process.rst

   The management of output files in Nextflow is often misunderstood.
-  With other tools it is generally necessary to organize the output files into some kind of directory structure or to guarantee a unique file name scheme, so that result files don't overwrite each other and so they can be referenced univocally by downstream tasks.
+  With other tools it is generally necessary to organize the output files into some kind of directory structure or to guarantee a unique file name scheme, so that result files don't overwrite each other and so they can be referenced unequivocally by downstream tasks.

-  With Nextflow, in most cases, you don't need to manage the naming of output files, because each task is executed in its own unique temporary directory, so files produced by different tasks can never override each other.
+  With Nextflow, in most cases, you don't need to manage the naming of output files, because each task is executed in its own unique directory, so files produced by different tasks can not override each other.
   Also, metadata can be associated with outputs by using the :ref:`tuple output <process-out-tuple>` qualifier, instead of including them in the output file name.